haiwen/seafile-admin-docs/manual/extra_setup/setup_seadoc.md

 Here is the workflow when a user open sdoc file in browser

-1. When a user open a sdoc file in the browser, a file loading request will be sent to Nginx, and Nginx proxy the request to SeaDoc server.
+1. When a user open a sdoc file in the browser, a file loading request will be sent to Caddy, and Caddy proxy the request to SeaDoc server (see [Seafile instance archticture](../docker/seafile_docker_overview.md) for the details).
 2. SeaDoc server will send the content back if it is already cached, otherwise it sends a request to Seahub.
-3. Seahub loads the content from seaf-server and sends it to SeaDoc server.
+3. Seahub loads the content from Seafile-server, then sends it to SeaDoc server and write the file to the cache at the same time.
 4. After SeaDoc receives the content, it sends the content to the browser.

 ## Setup SeaDoc